 Some patients will need a mini-surgery called loop electrosurgical excision procedure, also known as LEEP, to remove precancerous cells from the cervix.
 During the procedure, the abnormal cells are removed to prevent the development of cervical cancer.
 Wire loops attached to an electrosurgical generator cut away the affected tissue, causing the cells to heat and burst.
 The tissue removed is sent to a lab for further evaluation and to ensure that the abnormal area has been fully removed.

-False positive results of Pap smears may sometimes occur.
-Recent research and new technology has led to more accurate tests, however these are more costly and are not always covered by insurance.
+False-positive results of Pap smears may sometimes occur.
+Recent research and new technology have led to more accurate tests, however, these are more costly and are not always covered by insurance.
 If a false positive result occurs, the doctor may recommend the use of a different test to confirm the results.
-The possibility for false negative results also exists.
+The possibility of false-negative results also exists.
 It is recommended to regularly receive a Pap smear as a part of a woman’s annual wellness exam.
 The patient should discuss all testing results and treatment options with the doctor.